DeP

-Donald DeP Paige, known professionally as DeP (pronounced Deep), is a 4-time Grammy nominated American singer, actor, model and author based in Los Angeles, California, and a member of the Beta Beta chapter of the Kappa Alpha Psi fraternity.
+Donald Paige, known professionally as DeP (pronounced Deep), is an American R&B singer.
 He released his debut single "For Me" in 2005.
-Donald "DeP" Paige specializes in skills that range from in front of the camera talents and behind the scenes business, this triple threat has been making waves for years.
-DeP's music is influenced by artists such as Donny Hathaway, Missy Elliott, Yolanda Adams, and Tank amongst several others.
-DeP has shared the stage and opened up for prominent music artists including Beyonce, Kanye West, John Legend, Chance The Rapper, Alicia Keys, Yolanda Adams, Kim Burrell, Andra Day, and Ne-Yo.
-He has also performed at 2016 TV Land Awards, 2016 ESPY Awards and 57th Annual Grammy Awards.

 Early life

-DeP was born and raised in Houston, Texas, into a musical family with extensive roots in gospel music.
-Many of his family members are charter members of the Southeast Inspirational Choir, which propelled the careers of gospel artists such as Yolanda Adams, Brenda Waters, Shirley Joiner, Carl Preacher, Rise Joiner-Peters, Angela Bennet and Greg Curtis Being raised in the Outreach Missionary Baptist church, he began first singing gospel music at the age of 6.
-DeP would experience his first acting opportunity when he landed roles in a Six Flags commercial.
-He attended performing arts schools starting in elementary up until high school High School for the Performing and Visual Arts in Houston as a double focus in vocal and piano with other great talents such as Robert Glasper.
-He also was a part of the young performers at The Ensemble Theatre with fellow members Solange Knowles, Miss Mykie and more.
+DeP was born and raised in Houston, Texas, into a musical family with roots in gospel music.
+Growing up within the confines of the Outreach Missionary Baptist church, he started singing gospel music at the age of six.
+DeP's first acting opportunity consisted of roles in a Six Flags commercial.
+He attended performing arts schools starting from elementary through High School for the Performing and Visual Arts in Houston, focusing in vocal and piano.
+He also was a part of the young performers at The Ensemble Theatre with fellow members Solange Knowles, Miss Mykie, and others.
 He also studied piano at A All About Music.
-After performing secular music in High School, he transferred to Westbury High School during his Second year, he knew that he wanted to become a professional performing artist.
-Shortly after enrolling in college at Texas College, where he joined the Beta Beta Chapter of the Kappa Alpha Psi fraternity in Spring 2001, DeP was offered a record deal with Versatile Records in Washington DC.
-While growing as a credited singer, songwriter and performer, his coordinating and business skills were developed working under Rep. Al Edwards, Rob Turner of Able Ten Inc, The PHD Conference and several non profit Organizations.
+After performing secular music in High School, he transferred to Westbury High School during his second year, desiring to become a professional performing artist.
+Shortly after enrolling at Texas College, where he joined the Beta Beta chapter of the Kappa Alpha Psi fraternity in Spring 2001, DeP was offered a record deal with Versatile Records in Washington D.C.